stephen-l-jones/stephen-l-jones.github.io/static/markdown/profitability-analysis.md

 Profitability analysis differs from other forms of financial-statement analysis.
 An investment banker scrutinizes financial statements to estimate enterprise value, often ahead of an acquisition.
 An investor does much the same when deciding whether to buy or sell shares.
 A strategist, by contrast, analyzes profitability to improve performance.
 The goal is to increase a firm’s value, not merely calculate it.

 This article explains how to analyze profitability: which ratios matter, how to calculate them, and how to link them to strategic decisions.
+The example data and ratios can be [downloaded here](/data/financials-costco-v-walmart.xlsx).

 ## Profitability as return on invested capital<a name="profitability-as-return-on-invested-capital"></a>
 Return on invested capital (ROIC) captures a firm’s financial performance.
 It measures how well a company transforms capital into profit.
 An ROIC of 20% means that for every dollar invested, a firm generates 20 cents in profit from operations.